First Time Cruise Tips To Help You Create Your BEST Cruise:

 Ah, my first cruise.
 I remember it in such vivid detail.
 I bought BRAND new luggage, researched every detail of the ship and port, and spent HOURS each weekend lurking around on cruise message boards for first time cruise tips and to learn everything I could to prep for the big voyage.

 Spoiler alert, it was a GREAT trip, and there’s NOTHING like your first cruise!
-But, here are 6 first time cruise tips I WISH I knew before that cruise, and 4 bonus tips from my husband.
+But, here are 6 first time cruise tips I WISH I knew before that cruise, and 4 bonus tips from my husband (who has a different perspective than I do).
 You can listen to our take on these first time cruise tips on our podcast too.

 Ooh, this one stings.
 The over-planner in me doesn’t want to admit this, but I now firmly believe that over-planning can have a negative impact on your cruise.
 This may seem contradictory to what we teach here at CruiseTipsTV (hello, we’re all about telling you how to PLAN), but hear me out.